jurra/articles_scraper/README.md

 # Pipeline for articles scraping with scrapy, postgres and sqlalchemy
 A simple customizable pipeline to capture articles in a specific format for text analysis.

+Hey there!
+I made this repository to practice basic scrapinng and sql.
+The motivation behind the project was to setup a simple pipeline to store articles that then can be analyzed using postgresql and jupyter-notebooks.
+This is not optimal for advanced text querying and NPL but is a good basis, for the Obtaining part of data analysis.

+## Stack
+- Scrapy for getting and preprocessing data
+- Postgresql to store data in a structured way
+- SQLAlchemy to write database relationships, models, and talk to the database
+- Alembic to handle migrations

 ## Features
 - Setup database easily with `docker-compose`
 - Define your own crawlers and pipelines
 - Predefined database model to start collecting data

 ## Entity relationship diagram
 ![](./docs/img/DB_diagram.png)